jsilvaigor/contact-list/README.md

 With the `contacts` functionality you can `create`, `read`, `update` and `delete` a contact.
 The authentication token will be required.

+The `health` functionality returns the `NODE_ENV` value and the result of a simple query on the database to check the connection.

+In the file `requests.http` you can see sample requests for the endpoints

 # Dependencies
 - [NodeJS LTS](https://nodejs.org/en/download/)
 - [Docker](https://www.docker.com/products/docker-desktop)